• 5.0/5 from 223+ reviews.

 During the deep sleep phase – which you have about 3 to 6 times per night – the following happens:

-• The growth hormone is produced
+• Growth hormone is produced

 • There is more blood flow to the muscles, allowing them to recover and grow